course, it's desirable to have a full range of audio and video

 Some productions have a set designer who, along with the producer and director, designs the set and supervises its construction, painting, and installation.

 with the help of cosmetics, hair spray, etc., sees that the talent look

-Makeup is just one of the areas where a link will take you to advanced information.
-(We'll discuss the meaning of the colored squares below).
+the link indicated will take you to advanced information.
+(We discuss the meaning of the colored squares below).

 Before you move on to Part Two of this module, let me call your attention to some things:

 First, you'll notice the Site Search / Key Terms link at the end of each module.
 This link is useful in finding terms and phrases anywhere on the site.

 Links will also take you to about 100

 associated files intended to add to the basic information presented in